 Small data systems often scale vertically.
 The vertical scaling increases system capacity by adding more resources to the same machine.
 The vertical scaling is expensive, but it is easier to manage.

 The majority of Big Data systems rely on a horizontally scalable architecture, which offers greater agility at a lower cost.
 Horizontally scalable systems are now even more economical due to the availability of preemptive virtual machines.

 The transaction systems generate small data in normalised form.
-ETL(Extract Transform Load) data pipelines transform it into a snowflake or star schema in a data warehouse.
+ETL(Extract Transform Load) data pipelines transform it into a Google BigQuery or star schema in a data warehouse.
 Since the data is more structured, the schema is always upheld here while writing data, which is rather simple.